 Figure 3: Our automatic simulation task generation pipeline (top left) generates a task code that can be used to generate scenes, simulations, and expert demonstrations for imitation learning.
 In addition to common execution-based feedback in LLM program synthesis tasks, the LLM critic and the task library provide task quality feedback.
-Finally, policy training and humans provide the final checks.
+Finally, humans and single-policy training can provide the final on the expert and learner rollouts without any extensive coding experience (Appendix D 6) extrapolation